 The first of our three core missions is to:

 Esophageal cancer (adenocarcinoma) is considered the fastest growing cancer in the Untied States.
-Since the 1970s, there has been over a 600% increase in diagnosis of esophageal cancer.
+In the past four decades, esophageal cancer has increased 733%.

 There are better treatment options for early esophageal cancer diagnosis.
 Advanced esophageal cancer is difficult, if not almost impossible, to cure and treatments are usually directed towards relieving cancer symptoms in attempts to improve the quality of life.